Ten-K-Lakes/node-hello-web/readme.md

 # Node Hello Web

-This is a simple Node.js web application.
+This is a simple Node.js web application for demo purpose.

 ## Docker Build and Push